canonical/lxd/doc/reference/devices_disk.md

   To add such a device, use the following command:

       lxc config device add <instance_name> <device_name> disk source=cloud-init:config

+  Adding such configuration disk might be needed if the VM image used includes `cloud-init` but not the `lxd-agent`.
+This is the case of official Ubuntu images prior to `20.04`.
+On such images, the following steps will enable the LXD agent and thus provide the ability to `lxc exec` into the VM:

+    lxc init ubuntu-daily:18.04 --vm u1
+    lxc config device add u1 config disk source=cloud-init:config lxc config set u1 cloud-init.user-data - << EOF
+    #cloud-config
+    runcmd:
+      - mount -t 9p config /mnt
+      - cd /mnt
+      - ./install.sh
+      - cd /
+      - umount /mnt
+      - systemctl start lxd-agent  # XXX: causes a reboot EOF lxc start --console u1

 (devices-disk-initial-config)=
 ## Initial volume configuration for instance root disk devices